THE HUMAN HEART

 SYMPTOMS OF A HEART ATTACK

-There is a lot of information on stress in section 19, below I’ve included some information on hormones and the effect they have on the body.
+There is a lot of information on stress in section 19, but below I’ve included some information on hormones and the effect they have on the body.

 Linking Stress to high blood pressure and heart disease is not straight forward.
 From research, there is no evidence that stress alone causes long term high blood pressure and in-turn heart disease.
 However, when the human body gets into a stressful situation it produces different hormones, below are a few examples: